maxwellmattryan/PersonalWebsite/data/markdown/posts/01-json-web-token-authentication-with-nestjs.md

 <br>

-_CAUTION: It's important that this information stay out of the public's knowledge when using with real applications so don't forgot to add to the repository `.gitignore`!'_
+_<span class='text--caution'>CAUTION: </span><span class='text--caution-paragraph'>It's important that this information stay out of the public's knowledge when using with real applications so don't forgot to add to the repository .gitignore.</span>_

 <br>